Advice

 • The expiry date must be printed on the gift card in one of the following ways:

-• A specific expiry date
+• A specific expiry date, or

-• A statement indicating that the gift card does not expire
+• A statement indicating that the gift card does not expire.

 image of a hand holding a red giftcard